 - I'm on the waiting list.
 Will I get in?

-- Our goal is to accommodate as many as possible.
-We are hoping to accommodate 240 in Fall'13.
-Preference will be given to CS seniors & juniors, then EECS upper division and lower division students, then non-EECS students.
+- Our goal is to accommodate as many as possible without reducing the quality of the course experience.
+In general, preference will be given to CS seniors & juniors, then EECS upper division and lower division students, then non-EECS students.
+The Registrar and the Department (specifically, Michael-David Sasson), not the instructor, control the waiting list.

 - I'm on the waitlist but I see there are still open spots.

 - The waitlist is managed by the registrar and by Michael-David Sasson.
-Our intention is to accommodate everyone.
-But we can't make specific arrangements for a particular person to be "plucked" from the list at this point, beyond the general preferences above.
+In general we can't make specific arrangements for a particular person to be "plucked" from the list beyond the general preferences above.

 - What will the project be like?

-- Can I use another language/platform/etc. for the project other than Rails?
+- Can the project use another language/platform/etc. for the project other than Rails?

-- No. It must be based on Rails.
-Sorry.
+- No. It must be based on Rails because of the toolchain we use in the course.

 - Can I write a mobile phone app instead?